 Did you get the highest score on a test?
-Well you should have done better.
+Well, you should have done better.
 You were just lucky that day.
 Tell yourself that your accomplishment is no big thing.
 Do it right ten times in a row, remind yourself that you might fail next time.

 4. Call yourself names.

 Remember to call yourself stupid or ugly several times a day.
-Repeat over and over “I am a looser.”
+Repeat over and over “I am a loser.”
 Need help thinking of insults?
 Call those around you names and encourage them to call you names back.

 5. Focus on your disabilities.